Use the powerful search feature to find more episodes that you want to listen to!

 Oh, you should do this.

 You should do that.

-So I think it's having a plan, but it's also saying, that's what I'm going to stick to do less things.
+So I think it's having a plan, but it's also saying, "That's what I'm going to stick to.

-Finish ALS and you can see that the people that are succeeding other people that follows food all the way, even in the hard times.
+And you can see that the people that are succeeding are the people that follow through all the way, even in the hard times.

-You know, when it's tough, when you don't feel like doing it, and then you just, you know, stick with it and that's you know where Who Yet where?
-You basically won't get the result.
+when it's tough, when you don't feel like doing it, and then you just, you know, stick with it and that's you know where you basically will get the result.

-So my, you know, referenced mom my corporate career.
+So my you know, I referenced my corporate career.

 So I was in pharmaceutical.

-Well, I sold for three Fortune 500 companies for about two decades, and I was a top performing sails right there.
+I sold for three Fortune 500 companies for about two decades, and I was a top performing sales rep there.

 So came from what I learned there in the corporate world.